cryptpad/blog/posts/Forum-launch.md

 ---
-title: "Welcome to the CryptPad forum!"
+title: Welcome to the CryptPad forum!
 date: 2022-10-03
-author: David Benqué
+author: "David Benqué"
 cover: /images/forum-launch.png
 summary: We are opening a new forum as the central place for feedback and discussion around CryptPad
 tags:
 - forum
 - community
 - documentation
 ---

 ![the cryptpad forum logo surrounded by two party poppers](/images/forum-launch.png)